Liberation of Auschwitz concentration camp

-On 27 January 1945, Auschwitz concentration camp—a Nazi concentration camp and extermination camp in occupied Poland where more than a million people were murdered as part of the Nazis' "Final Solution" to the Jewish question—was liberated by the Red Army during the Vistula–Oder Offensive.
+On 27 January 1945, Auschwitz—a Nazi concentration camp and extermination camp in occupied Poland where more than a million people were murdered as part of the Nazis' "Final Solution" to the Jewish question—was liberated by the Soviet Red Army during the Vistula–Oder Offensive.
 Although most of the prisoners had been forced onto a death march, about 7,000 had been left behind.
 The Soviet soldiers attempted to help the survivors and were shocked at the scale of Nazi crimes.
 The date is recognized as International Holocaust Remembrance Day.

 Background

 Between 1940 and 1945, about 1.3 million people (mostly Jews) were deported to Auschwitz by Nazi Germany; 1.1 million were murdered.
 In August 1944, there were more than 135,000 prisoners across the complex.
 In January 1945, after the Red Army launched the Vistula–Oder Offensive and approached the camp, almost 60,000 prisoners were forced to leave on a death march westward.

-Inmates were marched mostly to Loslau but also to Gleiwitz, where they were forced into Holocaust trains and transported to concentration camps in Germany.
+Inmates were marched mostly to Wodzisław Śląski but also to Gleiwitz (Gliwice), where they were forced into Holocaust trains and transported to concentration camps in Germany.
 However, the liberation of the camp was not a specific goal of the Red Army and happened as a consequence of their advance westward across Poland.
 The Red Army had already liberated concentration camps in the Baltic area in early- to mid-1944, and other concentration camps continued to be liberated until the German surrender and the end of World War II in Europe in May 1945.